-Celery juice, in particular, sprang on to the health and wellness scene in early 2019, when everyone from Gwyneth Paltrow to Miranda Kerr touted its benefits.
-Much of the drink's popularity can be attributed to Anthony William, the "Medical Medium" who wrote an entire book on celery juice in 2018, which he called "the most powerful medicine of our time."
+Celery juice, in particular, sprang on to the health and wellness scene in early 2019, when celebrities like Gwyneth Paltrow to Miranda Kerr touted its benefits.
+Much of the drink's popularity can be attributed to Anthony William, the "medical medium" who wrote an entire book on celery juice in 2018, which he called "the most powerful medicine of our time."

 The Benefits of Celery Juice

 • Helps remove toxins from the gut